BijeshShrestha/ML_GroupProject/README.md

 ### Plant Disease Prediction Webapp

-The tool can be found here at [▶ webapp](https://demo.shrestha.club/).
-If the tool is not working, please follow the instructions below to run the project locally.
+The tool can be found here at [▶ webapp](https://demoapp.shrestha.club/).
+If the link is not working, please follow the instructions on the [Project Website](https://bijeshshrestha.github.io/ML_GroupProject/) to run the project locally.
 You will need to have the openai api key to run the project locally.

 Webapp screenshot: